ploomber/ploomber/doc/api/cli.rst

         class D outdated
     </div>

-Assume green tasks are up-to-date, yellow ones are outdated.
+Assume yellow tasks are outdated and green tasks are up-to-date.

 Executed tasks are shown in blue and skipped tasks are shown in white.

 Build pipeline
 **************